 ERISA benefits are administered by third-party administrators who are paid a fee for services.
-Requirement imposed by ERISA are vast and are very expensive to properly administer.
-As third-party administrator fees are competitive and employers are reluctant to pay the true cost of services, shortcuts are employed and many mistakes are made.
-The errors committed by third party administrators are compounded by mistakes employers make in reporting wages and service credits, the buying and selling of plants and divisions and changes in ownership of those plants and divisions.
-The terms of the plan frequently change either by design or as a result of changes in law.
+Requirements imposed by ERISA are vast and are very expensive to properly administer.
+As third-party administrator, fees are competitive and employers are reluctant to pay the true cost of services, shortcuts are employed and many mistakes are made.
+The errors committed by third -party administrators are compounded by mistakes employers make in reporting wages and service credits, the buying and selling of plants and divisions and changes in ownership of those plants and divisions.
+The terms of the plan frequently change either by design, or as a result of changes in law.
 Third-party administrators often change as well.
 All of this makes for an environment where tracking historical data is very expensive.
 Sometimes a refusal to follow the law adds to this problem.
-As a result retirement benefit errors are quite common.
+As a result, retirement benefit errors are quite common.

 What can you do to protect yourself?

 The first thing that you should do is go to an outside actuary and pay for an independent benefit computation before you retire or soon thereafter.
 As your employer is the custodian of the records, an independent actuary will be unable to spot many data errors unless you retained some of that information yourself.
-Employers were required to furnish you accrued benefit statements and summary annual reports annually, a summary plan description when you were hired and a summary of changes made to the plan when the plan changed materially.
+Employers were required to furnish you accrued benefit statements and summary annual reports annually, a summary plan description when you were hired and when the plan changed materially.
 Once the mistake is discovered you should bring this to the attention of your HR department.
 That usually will get things corrected.

 What can you do if your employer refuses to correct it?